-Finance Governance Committee (FGC) - FGC is chaired by the Chief Finance Officer and oversees significant accounting judgements, the selection of accounting policies, accounting interpretations and definitions relevant to accounting.
+Finance Governance Committee (FGC) - FGC is chaired by the Chief Financial Officer and oversees significant accounting judgements, the selection of accounting policies, accounting interpretations and definitions relevant to accounting.
 In addition, FGC oversees tax risk governance.
-FGC acts in an advisory capacity to Audit Committee.
-It meets at least 4 times per year.
+FGC acts in an advisory capacity to Audit Committee and met six times in 2024.

 Regulatory Returns Controls Committee (RRCC) - RRCC reviews and discusses the overall control framework for prudential regulatory reporting.
 This includes monitoring the regulatory horizon, the Society's regulatory interpretations and judgements, the overall regulatory risk and control framework and any issues arising in respect to regulatory reporting.
-RRCC acts in an advisory capacity to Audit Committee.
-It meets at least 4 times per year.
+RRCC acts in an advisory capacity to Audit Committee and meets at least four times per year and met six times in 2024.